Biased random walk conditioned on survival among Bernoulli obstacles: subcritical phase: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to Alain-Sol Sznitman for useful discussions and encouragement on the topic.
 J.~Ding is supported by NSF grant DMS-1757479 and an Alfred Sloan fellowship.
-R.~Fukushima is supported by JSPS KAKENHI Grant Number 16K05200.
+R.~Fukushima is supported by JSPS KAKENHI Grant Number 16K05200 and ISHIZUE 2019 of Kyoto University Research Development Program.
 R.~Sun is supported by NUS Tier 1 grant R-146-000-253-114.